Afghan nationalism: Beliefs

 Afghan nationalists have, at least historically, attempted to build an Afghan national identity as a united Afghan people with a common culture and history.
-Afghan nationalists tend to have right-wing conservative positions like those of the Islamic Movement of Taliban.
+Afghan nationalists tend to have right-wing conservative positions like those of the Islamic Movement of Taliban, or left-wing Marxist/Socialist positions like those of the Khalqists, Daoud Khan's Revolutionary Party and supporters of the former President Najibullah.